quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part26_The_Bellman_Err.md

 :p What are the key differences between the two MDPs described in the example?
 ??x
 The first MDP has distinct states, whereas the second MDP has two identical states represented identically in the model.
-The BE for the value function \(v = 0\) is exact in the first MDP but produces an error of 1 in both identical states in the second MDP. x??
+The BE for the value function $v = 0$ is exact in the first MDP but produces an error of 1 in both identical states in the second MDP. x??

 ---